A visit to Carillon Historical Park in Dayton

 Because it didn’t FEEL like a museum but instead a hands-on historical display.

 Climb aboard the front of an old steam train.
 Ride on the 1930s Ohio-built Carousel.
-Sit in a desk in a 1890s school room.
-See some of the first Huffy bicycles, built in Dayton!
+Sit at a desk in an 1890s schoolroom.
+See some of the first Huffy bicycles, built-in Dayton!

 The 1905 Wright Flyer III is on display.
 A National Historic Landmark, it was hard to consider that this was man’s first flying machine (and I’m scared to think what it was like flying on a plane that had a max horsepower of 25)!

-- The Historical Park charges $8/adult and $5 per child over 3.
-We used our AAA membership to get a $4 total discount (They don’t advertise this, but the sweet lady at the gift shop told us).
+- The Historical Park charges $12/adult and $8 per child over 3.
+We used our AAA membership to get a $4 total discount.
+(They don’t advertise this, but the sweet lady at the gift shop told us).
 Save those ones though, you’ll need them to get tokens for the Carousel ride which is $1/person.

 - At 65-acres, the Park is large, but mostly handicap accessible.
 Bring your stroller and some good walking shoes.
 You’ll need both!